BoltzExchange/boltz-backend/docs/lifecycle.md

    state is skipped
 4. `transaction.server.mempool`: the lockup transaction of the server has been broadcast
-5. `trnasaction.server.confirmed`: the lockup transaction of the server has been included in a block
+5. `transaction.server.confirmed`: the lockup transaction of the server has been included in a block
 6. `transaction.claimed`: the server claimed the coins that the client locked